Believe it or not, this was probably the seed of my travel adventures.

 “This is the life”, some would say as they settled into their sun loungers for another day of splash and burn.

 Snottiness and binge-drinking aside, there was nothing wrong with a bit of affordable frivolity in the sun.
-Northern hemisphere sun-seekers would slur in agreement in staggering numbers and for us, it was a cheap and cheerful welcome break from working 60-plus hour weeks and spending weekends scraping decades of paint and woodchip off our 100-year-old terraced home.
+Northern hemisphere sun-seekers would slur in agreement in staggering numbers and for us, it was a cheap and cheerful welcome break from working 60-plus hour weeks with weekends spent scraping decades of paint and woodchip off our 100-year-old terraced home in Manchester, England.
 (Cue Coronation Street theme tune).

 We spent most of our thirties searching out relief remedies for my newly diagnosed arthritic spine which had been giving me grief since my teens and was structurally on the road to degeneration.
 Just as I got on top of that, Paul found out he didn’t have a tip-top ticker.
 A couple of more years passed by while Paul got surgery and the all-clear.

-I guess we should’ve been holding on to our corporate, gilt-edged health cover for dear life, but instead, we cashed in our worthless endowment policy, traded in our steady-eddy careers and kept a fifteen- year-old promise to each other.
-And I guess that was the start of a new career.
+I guess we should’ve been holding on to our corporate, gilt-edged health cover for dear life, but instead, we cashed in our worthless endowment policy, traded in our careers and stopped waiting for “one day”.

 Do you dream about taking a sabbatical and traveling round-the-world?
 What’s stopping you?